estif34/pawcare/README.md

-PetCo is a Flask based web application used to help pet owners in Kenya have easier and direct access to healthcare facilities for their furry companions.
+PetCo is a Flask based web application used to help pet owners in Kenya have flexible and direct access to healthcare facilities for their furry companions.

 SETUP